ALib C++ Library

 // save cli arguments to global ALib variables

-alib::ArgC= argc;
+alib::ARG_C= argc;

-alib::ArgVN= argv;
+alib::ARG_VN= argv;

 // bootstrapping